Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 - You have been diagnosed with primary mediastinal large B cell lymphoma (PMBCL) and haven’t had any other treatment yet

-- You are going to have chemotherapy and rituximab with the aim of curing your lymphoma
+- You are going to have chemotherapy and rituximab with the aim of curing your lymphoma or you have started chemotherapy and rituximab in the past 4 weeks

 - Your lymphoma cells have a protein called CD20 on their surface